riceissa/beanslate/README.md

 amount in Beancount, so I should use a negative number" or "Bob is an Asset in my accounting, and in this case I'm owing him money, so my Asset is going down – so that's a negative amount".

+Which keywords are supported?
+That part is still being figured out by me... but at the very least, increase/decrease is supported for all account types, and even that I think helps a lot.